GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 2. Use the splitter to bridge the connections you just removed and plug the female into pole 1
 3. The connector with two white wires is not on the side of the orange wire (which is at the bottom) then make it so (to match schematics) - i.e move pole 5 connector into pole 2's location (should be two white wires going into the connector)
 4. Leave the single white wire disconnected which was in pole 2's location
-3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in **3.0.2 Component Wiring - 5.
-STEAM HANDLING WIRING**, using 26AWG wires.
+3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [**Component Wiring](#325-steam-handling), using 26AWG wires.

 Image for reference below: